ericklea/README-GENERATOR/02-Challenge/Develop/README.md

   [Credits](#credits)
   [License](#license)
   ## Installation
   To run this application, install VSCode, open an integrated terminal and run nmp i.
+Additionally, install markdown extention.
   ## Usage
   To use this application, open VSCode, open an integrated terminal, run nmp i, input node index.js in the terminal, then answer the prompted questions.
 After all questions are answered, a readme file will populate.
 Open the read me file in markdown and then open that in a browser to view your readme.
   ## Credits